 (2) DO release only a one-word condition descriptor plus a general location to any other people who inquire about the patient.
-Condition may be described as good, fair, serious, critical, undetermined (not yet seen by MD) or deceased.
+The condition may be described as good, fair, serious, critical, undetermined (not yet seen by MD) or deceased.
 Location may be described as hospitalized, or treated and released.
 If, however, the patient or family has otherwise requested that even this information remain confidential, you must honor that request.

 (3) DO access patient medical records as needed for medical care; no one wants patient privacy to trump good health care.
 As long as what you do has the goal of better care, you should be fine.
 This applies at all times, whether a patient is being admitted, being seen in the ER, or when you are providing privacy during a procedure.
 And finally, something that should be obvious, but is often forgotten:

 (4) DO speak softly when discussing private issues.
 In fact, you should speak softly all the time at work.
 Patients always complain that doctors and nurses talk too loudly.
 A little peace and quiet, especially at night, is more therapeutic for your patients than you know.
 In addition, it will help prevent “focused ears” from hearing anything that shouldn’t be heard.

 RN: Unfortunately, I feel like many medical shows shoot us real RNs and MDs in the foot here.
 I remember one scandalous medical drama where they were shouting patient information across the hallway in front of a packed elevator.
 Another show had the doctor doing a pelvic exam in the elevator!
 Obviously, practices like these can crush patient privacy in hospitals and in any other medical setting!

 Geez, Hollywood!
 What are you doing to us???
 Those kinds of shenanigans don’t really happen in real hospitals.